LESdylan/mental-mosaic/projects/minishell/interpreter.md

-## the interpreter is build from several logic
+## the interpreter is build from several components
 ![[Interpreter_shelll]]

 The interpreter is build from several step :